Forli (horse)

-Forli (1963–1988) was an Argentinian Thoroughbred racehorse and sire.
-He was unbeaten in his native country, winning the Argentinian Triple Crown and being named Horse of the Year in 1966.
+Forli (1963–1988) was an Argentine Thoroughbred racehorse and sire.
+He was unbeaten in his native country, winning the Argentine Triple Crown and being named Horse of the Year in 1966.
 He was imported to the United States in 1967 and won two of his three races before he was retired from racing.
 He stood as a breeding stallion in Kentucky and had considerable success as a sire of winners: he had a long-term influence on racing through his daughter Special, an influential broodmare.
 Forli died in 1988.

 Background

-Forli was a chestnut horse bred in Argentina by the Haras Ojo de Agua.
+Forli was a chestnut horse bred in Argentina by Haras Ojo de Agua.
 He was sired by Aristophanes, a British stallion imported to Argentina after having shown good, but unexceptional form in his native country.
 He made a great impact as a breeding stallion and was the Leading sire in Argentina in 1960.
 Forli's dam Trevisa was a successful broodmare and a half sister to La Dogana, whose descendants included Crow.
 Forli was first raced in the ownership of Jorge Azevedo and was trained in Argentina by Juan Lapistoy.

 Racing career

 Forli was unbeaten in three races as a juvenile.
-As a three-year-old Forli won the Argentinian Triple Crown, winning the Gran Premio Polla De Potrillos, Gran Premio Jockey Club, and Gran Premio Nacional.
+As a three-year-old Forli won the Argentine Triple Crown, winning the Gran Premio Polla De Potrillos, Gran Premio Jockey Club, and Gran Premio Nacional.
 When matched against older horse he won Argentina's premier weight-for-age, the Gran Premio Carlos Pellegrini.
 He ended his South American career unbeaten in seven starts.